what do we mean by sanctuary?

 Why sanctuary homes?

-Living our politics begins at home.
-For those of us who are employers of domestic workers—among the people who have been and will be most targeted in this political moment—one big thing we can do is support the women, people of color, and/or immigrants who work in our homes.
+We believe in living our politics begins at home.
+This is especially true for those of us who are employers of domestic workers—among the people who have been and will be most targeted in this political moment.
+One big thing we can do is support the women, people of color, and/or immigrants who work in our homes.

 For those of us who aren’t employers or care consumers, our homes can still serve as a center of moral action, transforming where we live into a foundation for building the world as it should be.